The part renters don't know

 Can an eviction be removed from your record?

 Sometimes.
-If the record is inaccurate, you can dispute it with the screening company.
+If the record is inaccurate, dispute it with the screening company.
 If the case was dismissed, some states allow sealing or expungement.
 A written agreement with your former landlord may also result in the court vacating the record in some jurisdictions.
+The HUD housing assistance portal can connect you with local tenant advocacy resources that help with this at no cost.

 Does a dismissed eviction still show up?

 Often, yes.
 Some tenant screening databases report all eviction filings including ones that were dismissed or resolved before judgment.
-The filing itself can appear even when there was no adverse outcome — which is one of the most frustrating aspects of how eviction data is handled.
+The filing itself can appear even when there was no adverse outcome — one of the most frustrating aspects of how eviction data is currently handled.

 How long does an eviction affect credit?